Hi, I'm Briar.

 It’s about identifying the things you want, and then figuring out how to get them.

-It's about identifying the time necessary for the things that matter most, and being deliberate with it.
+It's about identifying the things that matter most, and being deliberate with your time.

 It's about identifying the next step.